astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 bind : (Variable -> bindmany Variable Body) -> bindmany Variable Body.
 ```

 ADVISOR.
 This looks great!
-That is exactly what's in the Makam standard library actually.
+That is exactly what's in the Makam standard library, actually.
 And
 we can now define `lammany` using it -- and our example term from before.

 ```makam-noeval